Welcome to the Rising Stars Workshop /

 Eligibility

-Rising Stars is aimed at women graduate students, postdocs and Ph.D holders considering future careers in academia.
+Rising Stars was created to increase awareness among women graduate students, postdocs and Ph.D holders of future careers in academia.
 Applicants should be within about 1-3 years of graduating with a PhD at the time of the workshop, or have obtained a PhD no earlier than 2022 and do not currently hold a faculty position.
 We will also consider special circumstances where candidates have had career breaks, such as for caregiving or other personal reasons.
-All are encouraged to apply; all applications are required to be submitted by July 30th, 2025.
+While there are elements of the workshop that are focused on the experiences of women in academia, all are eligible and encouraged to apply to the program.
+All applications are required to be submitted by August 6th, 2025.

 Application Materials